odinuv/web/en/apv/walkthrough/backend-select/index.md

 {% include /en/apv/walkthrough/backend-select/persons-static.html %}
 {% endhighlight %}

-Now add a PHP script, which generates the page using template and layout template (you can use one [from previous chapter](/en/apv/walkthrough/backend/).
+Now add a PHP script, which generates the page using a template and a layout template (you can use one [from the previous chapter](/en/apv/walkthrough/backend/).
 So the page template would be:

 {% highlight html %}
 {% include /en/apv/walkthrough/backend-select/persons-list-1.latte %}